-☐ Faculty Full Name, Title, Department

-- Office Hours online and online access point (e.g., chat, Google Hangouts) - Contact Information (phone number, email) - Expected response time for emails, posts, assignment submissions, and grading - Emergency Phone number, contact restrictions (e.g., "No calls between 10 p.m. and 6:30 a.m.")
+- ☐ Faculty Full Name, Title, Department - Office Hours online and online access point (e.g., chat, Google Hangouts) - Contact Information (phone number, email) - Expected response time for emails, posts, assignment submissions, and grading - Emergency Phone number, contact restrictions (e.g., "No calls between 10 p.m. and 6:30 a.m.") - Technical Support: call 1-626-815-5050 or email Support@apu.edu

-2. COURSE INFORMATION

-Course Description

-Instructions: Must match what is in CourseLeaf (nextcatalog.apu.edu/courseadmin)

-Optional Content: Additional information beyond course description, such as course content and methods of instruction

-□ Credit Hour Policy

-Following the APU Credit Hour policy, to meet the identified course learning outcomes of this course, the expectations are that this x unit course, delivered over a y week term will approximate z hours/week classroom or direct faculty instruction.
-In addition, out-of-class student work will approximate zz hours/week.
+2. COUR SE INFORMATION Course Description Instructions: Must match what is in CourseLeaf (nextcatalog.apu.edu/courseadmin) • Optional Content : Additional information beyond course description, such as course content and methods of instruction Credit I Hour Policy Following the APU Credit Hour policy, to meet the identified course learning outcome course, the expectations are that this x unit course, delivered over a y week term withours/week classroom or direct faculty instruction.
+In addition, out-of-class student approximate zz hours/week.
+Instructions : The above policy must be included in your syllabus.
+Replace x , y , z , and appropriate numbers.
+For all graduate programs, the University policy is a 1:3 ratio:

-Instructions: The above policy must be included in your syllabus.
-Replace x, y, z, and zz with appropriate numbers.
-For all graduate programs, the University policy is a 1:3 ratio: for every 1 hour of in-class instruction, 3 hours of out-of-class student work must occur.
+urse learning outcomes of this over a y week term will approximate z n, out-of-class student work will is.
+Replace x, y, z, and zz with y policy is a 1:3 ratio: for every 1 hour of in-class instruction, 3 hours of out-of-class student work must occur.
 The School of Theology is the only current exception, and has a 1:2 ratio.
 Please see Appendix 1 below for how to calculate the Credit Hour Policy for your class, and/or use the Credit Hour Calculator.